Romaalie/web-state-and-storage-tech/README.md

 # Readme

 The purpose of this project is to create a simple web application utilizing **Next.js**.
-The application showcases the handling and utilization of one or more of the following web storage mechanisms, which are integral to modern web developement:
+The application showcases the use of one or more of the following data storage and state management solutions, which are integral to modern web development:

 - **Cookies**
 - **JWT (JSON Web Token)**